Version 1.3, © 2007 by Dale Cotton, all rights reserved.

 Fig. 1: Photo books in a variety of sizes from 8.5x11" to 13x19"

-I suspect that more than a few amateur photographers secretly dream of having a book of their own prints on the family coffee table, so here's another extremely modest contribution to the perennial problem of print presentation.
+I suspect that more than a few amateur photographers dream of having a book of their own prints on the family coffee table, so here's my modest contribution to the perennial problem of print presentation.
+This may seem to be an inferior alternative to commercial vanity press books, such as those from Blurb.com.
+But such books are very expensive; and the print quality is nothing near as good as what you can do yourself with a decent photo quality inkjet printer at its highest pixel per inch setting.

 This is one case where being a hoarder pays off.
-In the five or six years I've been doing photo printing, I've never thrown out the empty packaging that large sheets of inkjet paper come in.
-Each such pack of paper has a sheet of cardboard cut to the same size as the paper itself; any two of these give me my front and back covers.
+In many years I've been doing photo printing, I've never thrown out the empty packaging that large sheets of inkjet paper come in.
+Each such pack of paper has a sheet of cardboard cut to the same size as the paper itself, which works nicely for the back cover.
 So, if you haven't been saving your packaging, you might want to start.
-Another usable source might be the boxes clothes are sold in.
+Another usable source might be the white boxes clothes are sold in.
 Beyond that you'll have to shop around.

 Also in my hoard is a package of 13" x 19" heavy-weight clear vinyl photo sleeves.
 I cut these down to the size of the print, yielding two or more top covers per sleeve.
 This material needs to be fairly substantial &bdash about the thickness of 300 gsm rag paper.
 If it's too flimsy it just slides around and bunches up.
 Alternatively, for 8.5" x 11" books, clear report covers are commonly available in stationery stores.